AlekEagle/cumulonimbus-docs/src/api/index.md

 Kill switches prevent the use of certain features of the API.
 For more information on kill switches, see [Kill Switches](/reference/#kill-switches) for a list of kill switches and their effects.
 Specific endpoints will also have information on how kill switches affect them.
 All endpoints are affected by the `GLOBAL(8)` kill switch and is omitted from specific endpoint documentation to avoid redundancy.

+## Non-Public Endpoints

+All non-public endpoints will return the [`EndpointRequiresSecondFactor`](/reference/errors#endpointrequiressecondfactor) error.
+This is to prevent users who are already staff without at least one second factor registered from accessing sensitive endpoints until they register a second factor.

 ## Your First Request

 Making a request of any type to the API's base URL (`https://alekeagle.me/api/`) will return a JSON object with the following structure: